nipy/heudiconv/docs/installation.rst

     $ singularity pull docker://nipy/heudiconv:latest

 Singularity YODA style using ///repronim/containers
 ===================================================
+`ReproNim <https://www.repronim.org/>`_ provides a large collection of Singularity container images of popular neuroimaging tools, e.g. all the BIDS-Apps.
+This collection also includes the forementioned container images for `HeuDiConv <https://github.com/ReproNim/containers/tree/master/images/nipy>`_ and `ReproIn <https://github.com/ReproNim/containers/tree/master/images/repronim>`_ in the Singularity image format.
+This collection is available as a

-ReproNim project provides `///repronim/containers <http://datasets.datalad.org/?dir=/repronim/containers>`_
+`DataLad <https://datalad.org>`_ dataset at `///repronim/containers <http://datasets.datalad.org/?dir=/repronim/containers>`_
-(git clone present also on `GitHub <https://github.com/ReproNim/containers>`__) `DataLad
-<https://datalad.org>`_ dataset with Singularity containers for many popular neuroimaging tools, e.g. all BIDS-Apps.
-It contains converted from Docker singularity images for stock heudiconv images (as `nipy-heudiconv
-<https://github.com/ReproNim/containers/tree/master/images/nipy>`__) and reproin images (as `repronim-reproin
-<https://github.com/ReproNim/containers/tree/master/images/repronim>`__).
-Please see `"A typical workflow"
-<https://github.com/ReproNim/containers#a-typical-workflow>`_ section for a prototypical example of using
+on `Datalad.org <http://datalad.org>`_ and as `a GitHub repo <https://github.com/ReproNim/containers>`_.
+The HeuDiConv and ReproIn container images are named ``nipy-heudiconv`` and ``repronim-reproin``, respectively, in this collection.
+To use them, you can install the DataLad dataset and then use the ``datalad containers-run`` command to run.
+For a more detailed example of using images from this collection while fulfilling the `YODA Principles <https://github.com/myyoda/poster/blob/master/ohbm2018.pdf>`_, please check out `A typical YODA workflow <https://github.com/ReproNim/containers#a-typical-yoda-workflow>`_ in the documentation of this collection.

-`datalad-container <https://github.com/datalad/datalad-container/>`_ extension with this dataset while fulfilling `YODA principles <https://github.com/myyoda/poster/blob/master/ohbm2018.pdf>`_.  **Note** that it should also work on OSX with ``///repronim/containers`` automagically taking care about running those Singularity containers via Docker.
+**Note:** With the ``datalad containers-run`` command, the images in this collection work on macOS (OSX) as well for ``datalad containers-run`` automagically takes care of running the Singularity containers via Docker.